The Poisson bracket invariant for open covers consisting of topological disks on surfaces: Introduction and results

 \section{Introduction and results}

-Throughout this note we always assume that $(M,\omega)$ is a closed connected symplectic manifold and that $\|\cdot\|:C^{\infty}(M)\rightarrow [0,\infty)$ denotes the $C^0$-norm or $L^{\infty}$-norm of smooth functions on $M$.
+Throughout this note, we always assume that $(M,\omega)$ is a closed connected symplectic manifold and that $\|\cdot\|:C^{\infty}(M)\rightarrow [0,\infty)$ denotes the $C^0$-norm or $L^{\infty}$-norm of smooth functions on $M$.
 Recall that a subset $X$ of $M$ is called {\it displaceable} if there exists a Hamiltonian diffeomorphism $\phi\in{\rm Ham}(M,\omega)$ such that $\phi(X)$ is disjoint with $X$ (\cite{Ho90}).
-Entov and Polterovich proved in \cite{EnPo06} a surprising link between nondisplaceability and Poisson commutativity, the non-displaceable fiber theorem, which claimed that some fiber $(\vec{f})^{-1}(p)\ne\emptyset$ and is nondisplaceable for a smooth map $\vec{f}=(f_1,\cdots,f_N):M\to\mathbb{R}^N$ with pairwise Poisson commuting coordinate functions $f_i$, $i=1,\cdots, N\in\mathbb{N}$.
-This theorem is equivalent to the following rigidity of partitions of unity \cite{EnPoZa07}: any finite open cover of $M$ by open displaceable sets does not admit a Poisson commuting partition of unity.
+Under the assumption that $(M,\omega)$ is also semi-positive, Entov and Polterovich \cite{EnPo06} proved a surprising link between non-displaceability and Poisson commutativity, the so-called non-displaceable fiber theorem, which claimed that if a smooth map $\vec{f}=(f_1,\cdots,f_N):M\to\mathbb{R}^N$ has pairwise Poisson commuting coordinate functions $f_i$, $i=1,\cdots, N$, then there exists one fiber $(\vec{f})^{-1}(p)$ which is non-empty and non-displaceable.
+In the book \cite{PoR14} by Polterovich and Rosen, the assumption of semipositivity was removed out (see \cite[Theorem~6.1.8]{PoR14}), and there exists the following rigidity of partitions of unity (see \cite{EnPoZa07}): any finite open cover of $M$ by open displaceable sets does not admit a Poisson commuting partition of unity.

-We say an open cover $\mathcal{U}$ of $M$ to be {\it connected} (resp. {\it displaceable}, resp. {\it connected and displaceable} if each element of $\mathcal{U}$ is connected (resp. displaceable, resp. connected and displaceable) in $M$.
+We say an open cover $\mathcal{U}$ of $M$ to be {\it connected} (resp. {\it displaceable}, resp. {\it connected and displaceable}) if each element of $\mathcal{U}$ is connected (resp. displaceable, resp. connected and displaceable) in $M$.